pnp/cli-microsoft365/README.md

 > CLI for Microsoft 365 will automatically detect the URL of your tenant based on the account that you use to sign in.

-To list all available commands, type in the CLI for Microsoft 365 prompt `help`:
+To list all available commands, type in CLI for Microsoft 365 prompt `help`:

 ```sh
 m365 help
 ```

-See the [User Guide](docs/docs/user-guide/installing-cli.md) to learn more about the CLI for Microsoft 365 and its capabilities.
+See the [User Guide](docs/docs/user-guide/installing-cli.md) to learn more about CLI for Microsoft 365 and its capabilities.

 ## Sharing is Caring